 An exciting new venture in systems medicine.

 The practitioners behind GBS have treated patients for gut-related problems, that present as a range of different conditions, for many years.
-Much of the understanding of how this wellness program is applied comes from a great number of case studies stretching back decades.
+Much of the understanding of how the wellness programs are applied comes from a great number of case studies stretching back decades.

-It is the first time this approach has been delivered as a cohesive offering and, as such, the complete wellness options are still in development and should be available by April or May 2026.
-They are not medical treatments – these wellness programs are best conducted with the oversight of your General Practitioner, Physician or Health Professional.
-We do currently accept applications for treatment on a case-by-case basis (not Medicare funded) and are developing an automated online wellness offering (to be launched on this web site) that can make the program available to a wider community of participants.
+It is the first time this approach has been delivered as a cohesive offering.
+They are not medical treatments – that is why these wellness programs give you the option of including oversight from your General Practitioner, Physician or Health Professional.
+We do currently accept applications for treatment on a case-by-case basis (not Medicare funded) and are developing an AI-supported online wellness offering (Gut Wellness Two which will be launched on this web site).
 Of course, during this development, it is of the utmost importance that Gut Brain Science adheres to all regulatory guidelines.

 The 'gut-first' approach that we are following has long been championed by pioneers such as Dr Daniel Hausman, who advocates a ‘look under the hood’ methodology.